KauzClay/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration.hbs.md

 VMware recommends that you use Namespace Provisioner to configure the following:

 - **OCI Store configuration**: Supply Chains persist data between stages by reading and writing to an OCI repository.
 The location of the OCI repository is configured by a Kubernetes Secret named `oci-store` that exists within the developer namespace.
 Access to this repository is controlled by a Tekton annotated secret that can have any name with the `tekton.dev/docker-0` annotation pointing to the OCI repository.

-- **Permissions for the `buildpack-build` component and Cluster Builders**: You must add some additional permissions to use the `buildpack-build` component to create images with Tanzu Build Service configured with `ClusterBuilders.
+- **Permissions for the `buildpack-build` component and Cluster Builders**: You must add some additional permissions to use the `buildpack-build` component to create images with Tanzu Build Service configured with `ClusterBuilders`.

-## Configure Tanzu Supply Chain using Namespace Provisioner
+## Configure Tanzu Supply Chain by using Namespace Provisioner

 To use Namespace Provisioner to configure Tanzu Supply Chain:

-1. Create a `Secret` in the `tap-install` namespace that has the location and credentials for the `oci-store` as follows:
+1. Create a `Secret` in the `tap-install` namespace that has the location and credentials for the `oci-store` by running:

    ```console
    cat << EOF | kubectl apply -f -